h2oai/data-science-examples/README.md

 * Assumption:  Tests can be run in any order.
 * Assumption:  The test itself will be started with the cwd that the test file lives in.
 * Assumption:  The ex package will be installed when R is run.
+* Assumption:  The H2O package will be installed when R is run.

 Other do's and dont's: